FranciscoReyne/Colab-Video-Editor/README.md

 # Colab-Video-Editor
+This PROJECT IS PROVIDED "AS IS", it may have codign problems.

-Código para cortar un video en Google Colab usando moviepy.
+## Código para cortar un video en Google Colab usando moviepy.

 ----